AenonDynamics/rsnapshot/README.md

 00 22 1 * *     /usr/local/bin/rsnapshot delta
 ```

-This specifies a `beta` rsnapshot at midnight, a `gamma` snapshot
-on Saturdays at 11:00pm and a `delta` rsnapshot at 10pm on the
-first day of each month.
+This specifies a `beta` rsnapshot at midnight, a `gamma` snapshot on Saturdays at 11:00pm and a `delta` rsnapshot at 10pm on the first day of each month.

-Note that the backups are done from the highest interval first
-(in this case `delta`) and go down to the lowest interval.
-If
+Note that the backups are done from the highest interval first (in this case `delta`) and go down to the lowest interval.
-you are not having cron invoke the `alpha` snapshot interval,
-then you must also ensure that `alpha` is not listed as one of
+If you are not having cron invoke the `alpha` snapshot interval, then you must also ensure that `alpha` is not listed as one of
-your intervals in rsnapshot.conf (for example, comment out alpha,
-so that `beta` becomes the lowest interval).
+your intervals in rsnapshot.conf (for example, comment out alpha, so that `beta` becomes the lowest interval).

-Remember that it is only the lowest interval which actually does
-the rsync to back up the relevant source directories, the higher
+Remember that it is **only the lowest interval which actually does the rsync to back up the relevant source directories**, the higher
 intervals just rotate snapshots around.
-Unless you have enabled
-`sync_first` in your configuration-file, in which case only the `sync`
+Unless you have enabled `sync_first` in your configuration-file, in which case only the `sync`
-pseudo-interval does the actual rsync, and all real intervals
-just rotate snapshots.
+pseudo-interval does the actual rsync, and all real intervals just rotate snapshots.

-For the full documentation, type `man rsnapshot` once it is installed,
-or visit http://www.rsnapshot.org/.
-The HowTo on the web site has a
-detailed overview of how to install and configure rsnapshot, and things
-like how to set it up so users can restore their own files.

 Authors
 --------------------------------------------------------